The Acorn Culture in the Iberian Peninsula

 When Did They Start Using Acorns in Iberia?

-Archaeological findings suggest that acorns have been used in Iberia since the iron age, which means thousands of years ago.
-To be more precise, the iron age started in different periods around Europe, but in this area, it was around the 8th century BC.
+Archaeological findings suggest that acorns have been used in Iberia since the Iron Age, thousands of years ago.
+To be more precise, the Iron Age started in different periods around Europe, but in this area, it began around the 8th century BC.

 The Food of Invincible Men

-While visiting Portugal and discussing acorns with locals in shops and farms, I heard some people calling them “the food of invincible men”.
-After asking around and researching a bit, I started to understand why they call it that.
+While visiting Portugal and discussing acorns with locals in shops and farms, I heard some people calling them “the food of invincible men.”
+After some researching and asking around, I started to understand why they call it like that.

 A map of the region of Lusitania